Title: Ice Prince

 "Stop changing the subject!"
 There was a gust of strong wind but Pitch smiled when he felt the hesitance behind the power.
 "Tell me what you are doing in this specific room."

 The dark-haired man smirked as he glided towards the King who stepped back in caution.
-"Well, you know how fast word spreads in our world.
-I heard something interesting… Something about you 'adopting' a son."
+"Well, you know how fast word spreads in our word.
+I heard something about you… Something about you 'adopting' a son."

 Winter froze as he saw Pitch vanish before him.
 He felt a presence not far and he knew the dark spirit had reappeared behind him, on his shadow.